top of page

 Reviews, followers, and page likes

 Often these scammers will have pages which are very new, and will only have a dozen or so followers.
 This is a fairly big red flag, although not everybody puts effort into their socials so it's not guarantee.
 On the other hand, having lots of followers is no guarantee either!
 Some of these scammers invest heavily in trying to build a reputable seeming brand so will buy followers.
-However, if you look at their engagement it will be lacking.
-An account with 10,000 real followers should be getting around 1000 likes per post; a fake account will not have these numbers.
+However, if you look at their engagement it will be lacking, with significantly lower engagement than you would expect.

 Reliability: 3/5